Teaching Number Sense

 There are so many ways that you can incorporate counting into your math center time.
 It can be something as simple as a counting collection that students count orally.
 You can also use more complex activities where students have to make the connection between the numeral and the quantity shown.
 For example, students could count out given quantities using manipulatives and a 10 frame.
 They could also represent specific numbers using illustrations.
 Students could even do activities where a quantity is shown on one piece of the center activity and has to be matched to the number on another piece.

-One of my favorite center activities for building number sense with my kindergarteners is using clip cards.
-On each card, a quantity is shown.
-After counting that quantity, students will then use a clothes pin to clip the corresponding number.
+One of my favorite center activities for building number sense with my kindergarteners is when using clip cards.
+On each new card, a quantity is shown.
+After the verbal counting of that quantity, students will then use a clothes pin to clip the corresponding number, and this assists with number identification, number recognition, and better understanding number relationships.
 Not only does it give them plenty of counting practice, but it is also easy to prepare and only requires that you have the printed cards and clothespins.

-Overall, center time can be a great time for students to put in the time and practice necessary to build number sense.
+Overall, math centers’ time can be a great time for students to put in the time and practice necessary to build a child’s fluidity around number sense.

 Math journals can be another great way for kindergarteners to build number sense.
-In this particular math journal that I created, there are several activities that help reinforce number sense for students.
+In this particular math journal that I created, there are several number sense activities that help reinforce these important skills for students.
 I include pieces that show the number represented in multiple ways, a place for students to represent the quantity with a drawing, and places for them to write the number so they can make the important number-quantity connection.

 One of the things I love most about math journals is that they are customizable, so you can include the pieces that are relevant to your students.
-You can even add other ideas you may have.
-Another perk is that your students can refer back to them at any time.
+You can even add other fun, foundational ideas you may have.
+Another perk is that your students can refer back to them at any time during the school year.

 While number posters aren’t exactly a way of teaching number sense, they are a way of reinforcing it.
 Like math journals, they can give students something to refer to at any point they may need them.
 I like to use posters that show the numeral, along with multiple ways to show a quantity.
 For example, the poster could display the number, ten frames, and real world pictures showing the quantity like the number posters I have in my TpT store.

 I have also seen posters that display quantities as tally marks, snap cubes, and even fingers.
 The most important thing is that they show numbers and quantities clearly so that students can have a constant visual representation.
-This reinforces the relationship between numbers and the quantities that they represent.
+This reinforces the relationship between numbers and the quantities that they represent further reinforcing good number sense.

 Like many other skills we teach in kindergarten, number sense is a skill that comes with repetition and time.
 By giving students multiple opportunities to practice numbers and counting throughout the year, we are helping them to build number sense.
 Having students practice these skills in a variety of ways also helps establish those number sense skills that they will need when using more complex mathematical thinking later on.